yamatt/blog/content/blog/providing-useful-security-advice.md

 There's no point saying there is a massive security issues because, as mentioned, you put the other person on the defensive, and it may well be that you are wrong.
 You are reducing your chances that you will be listened to in future, when perhaps there is a genuine issue.

-You may discover at this point that they have identified the issue, mitigated it, and the documentation is not something that can be easily pointed to.
+You may discover at this point that they have identified the issue, mitigated it, and the documentation is not something that can be found quickly.
 At this point you may want to suggest making it easier to find the documentation, but you're job is done.

 Therefore if they have mitigated the issue but they haven't documented it at all or well enough, or they haven't mitigated it at all you have some work to do.